halmasieh/Amazon_Vine_Analysis/README.md

 program has a positive bias.
 In order to support the statement of the positive bias that Vine reviews made versus the un-Vine reviews, we can state that from the view of sentimental reviews, people who are getting paid for Vine-reviews are more positive than the people who do not pay.

+### Additional Analysis
-In addition, as shown in the following table,
+As, shown in the following table,